Revival After Fires – a personification

 Medium: Bronze with Local Rock

-Lynette is originally from North Queensland, moved to Brisbane and completed a Diploma of Visual Arts QUT.
+Lynette is originally from North Queensland, grew up in Brisbane and completed an Assoc.
+Diploma of Visual Arts QUT.
 She has been a prolific artist over the last 3 decades with a broad interest in printmaking, etching, painting, three dimensional sculpting.
-She aims to rescue and nourish spirituality through expression of her work.
-Lynette has exhibited at many exhibitions throughout Queensland, most notably at the Roz MacAllan Art Gallery Brisbane from 1990 through to 2000, ‘Fertile Ground” An exhibition of contemporary Australian works from the Griffith University Art Collection and “Small Works Wide Vision’ Downlands Art Exhibition Toowoomba and many of the Sculptors Queensland exhibitions.
+She aims to to rescue and nourish spirituality through expression of her work.
+Lynette has exhibited at many exhibitions throughout Queensland, most notably at the Roz MacAllan Art Gallery Brisbane and Galley 482 from 1990 through to 2000, ‘Fertile Ground” An exhibition of contemporary Australian works from the Griffith University Art Collection and “Small Works Wide Vision’ Downlands Art Exhibition Toowoomba and many of the Sculptors Queensland exhibitions.
 She has been awarded prizes for her works by Wide Bay Capricorn Society Open Award, Maroochy Art Festival, Gladstone Martin Hanson Memorial Award and her work is included in public works collections at Griffith University.
-She is published in Contemporary Australian Painting (1994) and New Art Six (1992), and multiple times in Eyeline Magazine (1990; 1992,1996).
+She has published Images 2 Contemporary Australian Painting (1994) and New Art Six (1992), and multiple times in Eyeline Magazine (1990; 1992,1996).